 To start with, anybody who attempts to create a list, any list is always on a slippery wicket.

-First, any list does involve a certain bit of subjectivity and thus it will never be perfect.
-Despite all this one must attempt to create a list.
+First, any list does involve a certain bit of subjectivity, and thus it will never be perfect.
+Despite all this, one must attempt to create a list.

 After all, a list helps us in the simplest way to know why we decide to take a certain action.

-But, I didn't want to exclude MBA for the sake of it as I know the popularity of the course.
+But, I didn't want to exclude an MBA for the sake of it as I know the popularity of the course.

-Top Best Finance Courses in India
+Top Courses in Finance

 I have broadly divided the courses into the following sections:

 Probably the most obvious choice for anybody who wishes to make a career in financial services is to do an MBA in finance.

 The advantage that an MBA has over any other format is that it allows you good all-round exposure to various aspects of finance, whether it’s accounting, cost accounting, financial management, financial modeling, statistics and so on.

 Additionally, if you choose your minors well, you can have exposure to fields like marketing, behavioural science, human resources, etc. Thus giving you the best possible chance for growth in the financial services industry.